 |Diff||- Compare different versions of a file or directory.|

 If git.vdm is called while Log output (git_log.tmp) is the active buffer, the dialog box is somewhat different.
-Add and Undo buttons are omitted, but Files button is displayed.
+[Add and [Undo] buttons are omitted, and the following buttons are displayed instead:

 |Files||- List files that where changed on the selected commit.|

 |Get||- Fetch selected revision of selected file into a temporary file.|

 Opens a window to display current commit status.
 Lists files in the staging area (changes to be committed), changed files not yet added to staging area, and files that are not tracked by git.

 If you double-click on a filename in this window, that file is opened for edit (requires Vedit 6.20 or later).